CameronD17/camerond17.github.io/blog/_posts/2015-11-28-this-is-the-4th-test-post.markdown

 ---
+permalink:  /blog/:title/
 number:     4
 layout:     post
 title:      "I AM NUMBER 4"
 date:       2015-11-28 13:03:00 +0000
-description:    "These words are just to test that I can actually use a description correctly"
+summary:    "These words are just to test that I can actually use a description correctly"
-tags:           test, what are things
+tags:       test
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.